rijulpoudel/rijulpoudel/README.md

 ## Currently Building

-**Local Government Problem Reporting System**
+**Local Government Problem Reporting System -- Echo**

-A full-stack platform designed to give citizens a voice and local officials the tools to act.
-The real challenge isn't technical—it's building trust in a system where both technology and bureaucracy face skepticism.
+A full-stack platform designed to give Nepalese citizens a voice and local officials the tools to act.

 <br/>